CloudCannon/small-business-template-eleventy/README.md

 - The colors will update on the next build
 - More font options can be added in *Data* / *Fonts*

+## Components

+Venture is built using Bookshop components.
+Bookshop is a framework that allows you to use component architecture in your static site, and enables live editing in CloudCannon.
+You can read more about Bookshop and how it integrates with Eleventy [here](https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/).

+### /components page

+Within Venture, there is a `components.html` page that allows you to use a feature of Bookshop called Bookshop Browser.
+When developing locally, you can use `localhost:8080/components` to preview your Bookshop components in the context of your site.
+This `/components` page is for local development only, and will not show up in CloudCannon or on your live site.

 ## Forms

 You can use the "Form" component to create a form with a range of inputs.
 This component is set up to submit to a CloudCannon inbox as long as you configure the inbox key following the instructions below.
 If you want to integrate your custom form with custom submission actions you can use the "Embed" component.